rodalbuyeh/gpim452-2025-fa/syllabus.md

 ### Lab Exercises
 Each lab session has an associated set of R exercises, due by **11:59 PM on the Monday** following the lab.
 A good faith attempt will receive an acceptable grade.
 No late exercises will be accepted.
 Lab exercises should be your individual work.

+### Project Data Context
+The **Labor Action Tracker (LAT)** is maintained by Cornell University’s School of Industrial and Labor Relations.
+Since 2021, the LAT project has combined **public data sources** and **crowdsourced reports** to track strikes, protests, and other labor actions across the United States.

+For this project, you will use LAT data **up to December 5, 2023** to train and validate your predictive models.
+You will then test your models on **new data from December 4, 2023 through February 1, 2025**.

 ### Class Project and Assignments
 The core group assignment uses data from the Labor Action Tracker (LAT) to build a predictive model for labor actions in the USA.
 You will either predict if an action is a "strike" or predict *where* an action will happen.
 We will randomly assign groups of 4-5 people.